 ✅ Gerber Gear Truss Multitool: High Quality with Moderate Pricing

-The Gerber Gear Truss is a high quality multitool at about 1/2 the price of the Leatherman.
+The Gerber Gear Truss is a high-quality multitool at about 1/2 the price of the Leatherman.
 It’s a general multitool with 17 of the most commonly needed tools when on the road.
-It includes camping ready tools like a saw and bottle/can opener.
+It includes camping-ready tools like a saw and bottle/can opener.
 And of course a really nice knife.
 We love that all the tools are accessible without opening the pliers which makes it super easy to use when camping.
-All the tools are also locking with a quick release with your safety in mind.
+All the tools are also locked with a quick release with your safety in mind.

 CONS: While the Gerber Truss has everything you’d expect in a multitool, it does lack a few of the “nice to have” tools for camping like a fire starter.